John Geff Encino California Turner Photographic Studio, Bellingham, WA. © 2014 Mark Turner” width=”622″ height=”422″ />

 That cleared the way to start hanging sheetrock last week.
 The crew from A-1 Builders started by installing the lid on the camera room, followed by the reception and sales room, then the bathroom.
 Then they did the walls.
 By the end of the work day last Friday they’d gotten most of the sheetrock in place and they’ll finish hanging it today.

 The work requires attention to detail so the joints will be as easy as possible to cover, the recessed ceiling lights in the camera room get cut out in the right places, and all the electrical outlets exposed.
 I’ve hung sheetrock in the past and was very happy to have someone else doing the work, especially getting it on the ceilings.
 Having the right tools helps, like the specialized lift to position and hold sheets of the material in place against the joists.
 The main sheets are 12 feet long, which will reduce amount of taping and finishing compared to the 8 foot sheets I’ve worked with.

-Outside, Adam finished the new front porch roof with shingles that closely match the rest of the roof.
+Outside, Adam finished the new front porch roof with shingles that closely match the rest of the roof, and used a local gutter installation in dallas to make sure everything was flowing smoothly.
 The front door arrived and got installed.